Genez-io/deployapps-landing-page/content/posts/mastering_automation_a_step_by_step_guide_to_creating_a_ehatsspp_chatbot_with_chatgpt_4o.md

 The first time, open your favourite IDE and a terminal.

-1. In your terminal install Genezio using npm:
+1. In your terminal install DeployApps using npm:

 ```bash
 npm install genezio -g